About Glucose

 Blood samples can be taken to measure blood glucose.
 Two methods of taking blood samples to produce glucose curves include:

 1. Collection by your vet of a venous blood sample from a peripheral vein.
-These plasma glucose concentrations are measured in a laboratory.
+These plasma glucose concentrations are measured in a laboratory, or by an in clinic analyser.

 2. Collection done, at home or in clinic, of a drop of capillary blood from the ear (pinna), or sometimes the inner lip or elbow callus, analysed with a handheld blood glucose meter (glucometer).